Khen-A/Kinematics_Calculator/README.md

 Kinematics Calculator is a versatile console application that covers a wide range of kinematic scenarios, providing accurate and quick solutions.
 Whether you are calculating displacement over a time interval or determining the instantaneous velocity of an object, this tool streamlines the process, allowing users to focus on the conceptual understanding of kinematics rather than the computational intricacies.

-Displacement, Time Interval, and Average Velocity: Calculates the displacement of an object based on its average velocity and the time interval it travels.
-•	Instantaneous Velocity: Computes the exact velocity of an object at a specific moment in time.
-•	Average and Instantaneous Acceleration: Provides tools to determine both average acceleration over a period and instantaneous acceleration at a specific point in time.

 **Features**
 - **Displacement, Time Interval, and Average Velocity:** Calculates the displacement of an object based on its average velocity and the time interval it travels.
 - **Instantaneous Velocity:** Computes the exact velocity of an object at a specific moment in time.